Landmark Legal Cases to End the Extraction and Burning of Fossil Fuels

 This victory not only gave Dryden the right to use local zoning laws to ban heavy industry, but also set the stage for a statewide ban on fracking a year later, ending this harmful extraction of fossil fuels.

 In the 1980s, the Reagan administration issued 47 oil and gas leases in the Badger-Two Medicine area adjacent to Glacier National Park.
 The leases were granted without consultation with the Blackfeet Nation, review of significant cultural values, or proper evaluation of environmental impact — all required by federal law.

 Some companies voluntarily relinquished their leases over the years; a coalition represented by Earthjustice fought the remaining holdouts in court.

 In 2020, a federal appeals court in Washington, D.C., rejected a Louisiana company’s bid to keep the last of the leases.
 The decision settled the decades-long fight to protect lands and waters sacred to the Blackfeet and critical for wildlife habitat.

-The Standing Rock Sioux Tribe remains steadfast in a years-long legal fight to protect its homeland from the Dakota Access Pipeline.
-Earthjustice represents the Tribe in their legal fight.
+The Standing Rock Sioux Tribe engaged in a years-long legal fight to protect its homeland from the Dakota Access Pipeline.
+Earthjustice represented the Tribe in their legal fight from 2016–2022.

 Courts have affirmed the Dakota Access Pipeline is operating against federal law.
 But oil is still flowing, as the federal government assesses the risk of a spill, impacts to Tribal sovereignty, and harm to drinking water supply.